xavierc90/Projet-perso/README.md

 ## Description

 Oresto is a sleek modern web application designed for managing bookings and users in restaurants.
-Experience simplicity with my app, featuring a website widget and a comprehensive React interface for seamless booking and user management.
+Experience simplicity with my app, featuring a website widget and a comprehensive React interface for management.

 ### Technologies used